forestgrape/coronavirus/controlling.md

 ### Outside is Safer
 Outside the viruses get diluted and then are cleared or decay faster than inside.
 Due to decay and clearance there's no accumulation.
-However, outside infection probability is not zero just smaller than inside - as described in the [transmission section](./transmission.md), outside the main transmission opportunity in face-to-face situations (however droplet infections don't directly and are less likely to induce deep lung infections ([Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md)).
+However, outside infection probability is not zero just smaller than inside - as described in the [transmission section](./transmission.md), outside the main transmission opportunity in face-to-face situations (however droplet infections don't directly and are less likely to induce deep lung infections (Unconfirmed hypothesis stated in [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md)).

 Outside there is safer because of:
 - [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.